José Rizal (film): Plot

-In the events following Rizal's execution, members of the Katipunan begin their armed uprising, completely catching the Spanish forces off guard, seizing their mounts, munitions, and rifles.
-After that, the organization captures a church and the members execute the friars in an act of vengeance.
-Later that night, Bonifacio and his top generals meet in their headquarters to plan a new offensive seeking to capture ten towns in one week from the Spaniards.
-As Bonifacio continues speaking, the camera pans to Rizal's picture at the wall of his headquarters before revealing Rizal's hat which sat by the shores of Manila Bay, concluding with the text of events that transpired after his death.
+Following Rizal's execution, the Katipunan continues its uprising, with Bonifacio leading an ambush and the revolutionaries killing friars in an act of vengeance.
+As Bonifacio and his top generals plan new offensives, the camera pans to Rizal's picture on the wall of his headquarters before revealing Rizal's hat, which sat by the shores of Manila Bay, concluding with an epilogue about the revolution and the proclamation of independence in 1898.